Belize: Country and Foreign Investment

 Population, Language and Culture

-The population was estimated at 334,297 in July 2013, with a growth rate of 1.970% annually.
-The ethnic make-up is: Mestizo 48.7%, Creole 24.9%, Maya 10.6%, Garifuna 6.1%, other 9.7%.
+The population was estimated at 375,000 at the end of 2017, with an annual growth rate of just over 2%.
+The ethnic make-up is: mestizo 48.7%, creole 24.9%, Mayan 10.6%, Garifuna 6.1%, other 9.7%.
 Due to racial harmony and religious tolerance, the many different racial elements in Belize have mixed and blended successfully, and Belize has gained a widespread reputation for its friendly people.
-English is the official language although Spanish, Creole, Garifuna and Mayan are widely spoken throughout the country.
-The religion is mainly Christianity - both Roman Catholic and Protestant.
-Small groups practice Islam, Hinduism and Bahai.
-The British began to settle Belize in the seventeenth century, largely in order to fell and export tropical hardwoods, particularly mahogany.
-After a long period of disputed ownership between Spain and England, marked as well by slave revolts, Belize became the British Colony of "British Honduras" in 1871.
+English is the official language although Spanish, Kriol (Belizean Creole, which is English-based) , Garifuna and Mayan are widely spoken throughout the country.